Sruinard/ArchitectureKata/README.md

-# Spring 2022 - O'Reilly Architecture Katas
+# Shokunin: Spring 2022 - O'Reilly Architecture Katas

 This repository contains the materials offered for submission, for our participation in the [O'Reilly Spring 2022 Architecture KATA class](https://learning.oreilly.com/featured/architectural-katas/) course.